SergeySatskiy/codimension/trunk/doc/plugins.md

 ~~~

 The user choice should be stored to be used next time Codimension starts.
 There are many
-options how to do it however only one of them is considered here.
+options how to do it and only one of them is considered here.
 The user choice
 will be stored in file `gc.plugin.conf` which uses an industry standard ini files format.
 Where to keep this file?
-This choice does not depend on a certain project so it does not
+The plugin message destination choice does not depend on a
-make sense to store it in a project specific data directory.
-It makes sense to store the
+project so it does not make sense to store `gc.plugin.conf` in a project specific data
-file where IDE stores its settings.
-We'll need a few member functionss to deal with the user
+directory.
+It makes sense to store the file where IDE stores its settings.
+We'll need a few member functions to deal with the user
 choice and one member variable.
 The member variable will be initialized in the plugin
-class constructor to "do not show anything".
+class constructor with "do not show anything".

 ~~~{.python}
 import ConfigParser